 To be clear, Classico says do not re-use them for home-canning.
 They say nothing of general re-use for non-canning purposes:

 Can I reuse the Classico® jar for home canning?
 No. A coating is applied at the glass plant to reduce scratching and scuffing.
 If scratched, the jar becomes weaker at this point and can more easily break.
 This would increase the risk of the jar breaking when used for canning.
 Also, the lighter weight of our current jar could make it unsafe for home canning.
 1Classico.
 “Frequently Asked Questions.”
 Find Answers, heinz.custhelp.com/app/answers/list.

-Classico jars may not seem particularly light and fragile when you handle them, but if you compare an empty Classico jar to an actual mason jar, just as a Ball mason of the same size, you will notice a difference in heft and you’ll be able to tell that the glass is indeed thicker.
+Classico jars may not seem particularly light and fragile when you handle them, but if you compare an empty Classico jar to an actual mason jar, such as a Ball mason jar of the same size, you will notice a difference in heft and you’ll be able to tell that the glass is indeed thicker.

 According to some sources, such as HealthyCanning.Com older Classico jars, used during the 1980s and into the ’90s, were made of thicker glass but the fact that they were thicker still doesn’t mean they were suitable for canning, and there is no evidence that they ever used actual canning jars.
 It does appear, however, that both the old and new jars are popular for canning.
 Since the glass was not manufactured and tempered in the same way as a true canning jar, all bets are off as to how well they will hold up under extreme heat.
 If you use a Classico jar for canning and it fails, don’t blame Classico.
 As far as general re-use, I use them all the time.
 They are great for storing small non-food items as well.